-The Group designated a fair value hedging relationship in 2014.
-The risk to be hedged is interest rate risk, arising from changes in fair value of portfolio of non-maturity deposits to changes in the risk-free (interest rate swap) yield curve.
+The risk to be hedged under portfolio fair value hedge of interest rate risk is interest rate risk, arising from changes in fair value of portfolio of non-maturity deposits to changes in the risk-free (interest rate swap) yield curve.
 The hedging instruments are HUF interest rate swaps.

-The accumulated fair value changes of hedged item under portfolio hedge of interest rate risk is presented separately in the consolidated statement of financial position and amounted to HUF 3 164 million loss in 2015 (HUF 1 236 million loss in 2014).
+The accumulated fair value changes of hedged item under portfolio hedge of interest rate risk is presented separately in the consolidated statement of financial position and amounted to HUF 6 185 million loss in 2016 (HUF 3 164 million loss in 2015).
 The loss recorded on the hedged item was compensated by a gain recorded on the hedging instrument in the same amount.
 The fair value changes of the hedged item and the hedging instrument in the current year is recorded as Net gains / (losses) from financial instruments at fair value through profit or loss and from foreign exchange in the consolidated income statement.